robtucker/flexbox-lite/README.md

 ###Flex containers (flex-direction)

 In the flexbox system, a container div is EITHER a row OR a column.
-This is completely different from most grid layouts where you put columns inside rows.
+(This is completely different from most grid layouts where you put columns inside rows).

-This package allows you to optionally add a breakpoint to the end of most classnames. e.g.
+This package uses the "row" and "col" keywords.
+Like most classnames in this package, you can optionally add a breakpoint to the end e.g.

 ```
 row        // all breakpoints (synonymous with row-xs)